Skip to main content

 We’re "Honoring the Past and Embracing the Future" with a three-year Capital Campaign to make some changes to our properties that will help us better live out our purpose and fulfill our mission.

 We thank God for so much continued generosity and love!
-In the coming months we'll be sharing more information about projects and plans as we move forward together.
+Our campaign officially launched in spring 2024.
 If you'd like to learn more or make a commitment to our Centennial Campaign, just click below.

 We continue to give thanks for all the support our Centennial Campaign has received!
 We've completed so many of our planned projects and are grateful for this change to honor Immanuel's past and embrace our congregation's future.